Data types

 signal

-The signal values, a 1D numpy array of complex values.
+The signal values, a 1D array-like values.

 noise

-The noise values, a 1D numpy array of complex values.
+The noise values, a 1D array-like values.

 execution_time